Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 The secret door provides access to area K38.

 TREASURE
-The real treasure here is [[Strahd]]'s collection of books­ over one thousand unique tomes in all.The collection is worth 80,000 gp.Transporting it would be a chailenge.
+The real treasure here is [[Strahd]]'s collection of books- over one thousand unique tomes in all.
+The collection is worth 80,000 gp.
+Transporting it would be a challenge.

-Roll a dl2 and consult the following table to deter­ mine the subject matter of a randomly chosen book.
+Roll a d12 and consult the following table to determine the subject matter of a randomly chosen book.

-d12 Book Alchemist's tome
+|d12 Book Alchemist's tome
 2 Bestiary of strange beasts
 3 Biography of a forgotten king or queen 4 Book of exotic recipes
 5 Book of heraldry